 - Default Browser Issue

 A common situation in Windows has occurred where Windows will say an up-to-date Flash is already installed when you try to install an update for a browser that's NOT flagged as your "default browser".
 Make sure you're installing updates on the browser you're using, and not your default browser.

 - Adobe Flash Player 9 on Windows Vista IE 7

 - Inaccurate Dialup Results

-Our speed test accurately checks broadband (DSL & T1) speeds over HTTP.
+Our speed test accurately checks broadband speeds socket-to-socket, and as fall-back, over HTTP.
 Dialup modems have a specific compression technique within them that may negate the speed test from allowing for an accurate result over dialup.